Obituary of Betty Jane Wright Cottier

 A special thank you to the staff of Lenity Assisted Living and the nurses at Signature Hospice for their loving care of Betty in her last months.

 A memorial service will be held on February 1, 2020 at 1:00 pm at Flahiff Funeral Chapel in Caldwell with a social hour to immediately follow for friends and family.
-Condolences can be given at www.flahifffuneralchapel.com.To send flowers to the family of Betty Wright Cottier, please visit Tribute Store
+Condolences can be given at www.flahifffuneralchapel.com.To send flowers to the family or plant a tree in memory of Betty Wright Cottier, please visit Tribute Store